simon-pikalov/Ariel_OOP_2020/Assignments/Ex1/Structure/README.md

   For example: 096563d6bfg4d329687a28ei3ad210f9f8ef4626 <br>

 The bash script will create a new folder named: ex1_test, clone your project into the new directory and run the script. <br>
-Once the script is done, you will see the output in the terminal.
+Once the script is done, you will see the output in the terminal. <br>

+### Example:
+You can find an example for ex1 structure in [here](https://github.com/Justrygh/ex1-structure-test)